 How to become an Amateur Radio Operator...

 You must pass an exam to obtain an Amateur Radio operators certificate and call sign.
 Morse code is no longer required.
 However, either a Morse code qualification or a "Basic with Honours" qualification (awarded to persons who get 80% or higher on the 100-question, multiple choice exam), allows access to HF (High Frequency) bands.
 Passing a Morse Code test is no longer required in order to operate Amateur Radio equipment capable of world-wide communications!

 With the Advanced Qualification added to your Basic Qualification you can build and operate your own transmitting equipment, sponsor a club station, run higher power and operate your own repeater station.
 To earn this requires passing a 50-question examination on radio theory.

-If you’re interested, please check the following web sites to get started.
+If you’re interested, please check the RAC web site to get started.
 Look for updates to this site for information on Amateur Radio courses; we would love to have you join us!